Change the Selenium User Agent: Steps & Best Practices

 Finally, we create a new instance of the web driver with the custom options, which includes the randomly rotated User-Agent.

-How To Change the User-Agent At Scale
+How To Change User-Agents At Scale

 building a scraper with zenrows